bettonhezron/School-Trip-Manager/README.md

 2. Open the project with VS Code:
 After cloning, open the project directory (School-Trip-Manager) in VS Code.
 You can make any changes as needed.
 Ensure your project structure is correct, and add any additional code if necessary.
-3. Install Tomcat:
-If you don't have Tomcat installed, follow these steps:
+3. Install Tomcat if you don't have Tomcat installed.

-Download Apache Tomcat from the official site: Download Apache Tomcat.
 Follow the instructions for your operating system to set up Tomcat.
 4. Deploy the Project to Tomcat:
 Navigate to your Tomcat installation directory.
 Inside the webapps folder, create a new folder named schooltripmanager.
 Copy the entire project folder (the contents of School-Trip-Manager) into the schooltripmanager folder inside webapps.
 The folder structure should look like this:

 webapps/
   schooltripmanager/